 Happy coffee or tea drinking or eating time at Platform! 😀

-(Disclaimer: Although I know the owner of this cafe, all of the opinions in this blog post are my own.)
+(Disclaimer: Although I personally know the owner of this cafe and a complimentary item was provided to us to try, all of the opinions in this blog post are my own.)